-- Regional Access Establish a hierarchy of importance for regional access points and apply the appropriate level of identification and design treatments.
-Criteria used to determine the hierarchy include access to other areas of the state, important recreational or cultural features, and the population served by the interchange.
+- Regional Access Establish a hierarchy of importance for regional access points and apply the appropriate level of identification and design treatments (A).
+Criteria used to determine the hierarchy includes access to other areas of the state, important recreational or cultural features, and population served by the interchange.
 Primary interchanges should receive greater resources and landmark design quality as opposed to secondary and community interchanges.
-Regional interchanges include:

-- o US 24 (mm 171)

-- o CO 91 (mm 195)

-- o CO 9 South (mm 203)

-- o CO 9 North (mm 205)

-- o US 6 (mm 216)

-- Community Access Establish a hierarchy of importance for different interchanges serving the same community based on the functionality of particular interchanges (B).
-Important criteria used to determine the hierarchy of interchanges include the presence of road corridors connecting with interchanges, access to major amenities, and connections to major attractions and civic destinations.
-This strategy will visually identify the main access serving particular communities along this segment, including:
+Regional access points include: - o U.S.Highway 6 (exit 261) - o C-470 (exit 260) - Community Access Establish a hierarchy of importance for different interchanges serving the same community based on the functionality of particular interchange (A).
+Important criteria used to determine the hierarchy of interchanges includes the presence of road corridors connecting with interchanges, access to major amenities, and connections to major attractions and civic destinations.
+This strategy will visually identify the main access serving particular communities along this segment including: - Morrison and Red Rocks Amphitheater and Park (exit 259)

-- o Edwards (mm 163)

-- o Avon/Beaver Creek (mm 167)

-- o Minturn (mm 171)

-- o Vail (mm 176)

-- o Frisco (mm 203)

-- o Dillon/Silverthorne (mm 205)

-- Traveler Services Establish an appropriate level of identification and design treatments for interchanges pertaining to traveler services (C, D).
-Criteria used to determine the hierarchy include easily accessible interchange configuration, visible services, and minimal interruption to the community.
-Interchanges servicing travelers include:

-- Avon/Beaver Creek (mm 167)

-- o Copper Mountain (mm 195)
+- o Lookout Mountain (exit 256)

-- o Frisco (mm 203)

-- o Dillon/Silverthorne (mm 205)
+- o Evergreen Parkway (exit 252)

+- Traveler Services Establish an appropriate level

+of identification and design treatments for

+interchanges pertaining to traveler's services (B).

+Criteria used to determine the hierarchy includes

+easily accessible interchange configuration,

+visible services, and minimal interruption to the

+community.
+Access points servicing travelers

+include:

+- Evergreen Parkway (exit 252))

-- Local Access Establish an appropriate level of identification and design treatments for local access (A).
-Criteria used to determine the hierarchy include limited access to the community, services, recreation, or major amenities.
-This access provides connection to primarily residential land use.
+- Local Access Establish an appropriate level of identification and design treatments for local access (C, D).
+Criteria used to determine the hierarchy includes limited access to the community, services, recreation or major amenities.
+This access points provide connection to primarily residential land use.
 Interchanges with local access include:

-- o Post Boulevard (mm 168)

-- Eagle/Vail (mm 169)
+- Paradise Hills (exit 256)

+- o Genesee Park and Mount Vernon Club (exit 254)

+- Chief Hosa (exit 253)

+- o Hidden Valley and El Rancho (exit 251)

-- o Frisco (mm 201)
+- o Beaver Brook (exit 248)